Cognitive systems engineering: History

 Following the accident, Jens Rasmussen did early research on cognitive aspects of nuclear power plant control rooms.
-This work influenced a generation of researchers who would later come to be associated with CSE, including Morten Lind, Erik Hollnagel, David Woods, and Kim Vicente.
+This work influenced a generation of researchers who would later come to be associated with cognitive systems engineering, including Morten Lind, Erik Hollnagel, and David Woods.

+Following the publication of a textbook on cognitive systems engineering by Kim Vicente in 1999 the techniques employed to establish a cognitive work analysis (CWA) were used to aid the design of any kind of system were humans have to interact with technology.
+The tools outlined by Vicente were not tried and tested, and there are few if any published accounts of the five phases of analysis being implemented.

 "Cognitive systems engineering" vs "Cognitive engineering"

 The term "cognitive systems engineering" was introduced in a 1983 paper by Hollnagel and Woods.

 Although the term cognitive engineering had already been introduced by Don Norman, Hollnagel and Woods deliberately introduced new terminology.
 They were unhappy with the framing of the term cognitive engineering, which they felt focused too much on improving the interaction between humans and computers, through the application of cognitive science.
 Instead, Hollnagel and Woods wished to emphasize a shift in focus from human-computer interaction to joint cognitive systems as the unit of analysis.

 Despite the intention by Hollnagel and Woods to distinguish cognitive engineering from cognitive systems engineering, some researchers continue to use the two terms interchangeably.